Nick-Pestov/Top-25-Global-Leaderboard-AI-Algorithm/README.md

 It currently sits at around 60ish, with a rating of 2153, so it is a good algorithm, but as people modify strategies, it may become outdated.

-Feel free to connect on Linkedin: https://www.linkedin.com/in/nick-pestov/
+Please leave a star and Feel free to connect on Linkedin: https://www.linkedin.com/in/nick-pestov/

-I've also attached a screenshot showcasing some wins, including against a 2918 rated algorithm!
+I've also attached a screenshot showcasing some wins, including against a 2918-rated algorithm!